 - can’t seem to get comfortable when going to bed

 - just slowing up when you go out for your favourite walk

-- pain noises, moans and groans
+- pain noises, moans, huffs, and groans.

-They can’t tell you when they’re in pain.
+Dogs can’t tell you when they’re in pain.
 They just soldier on.